iparaj/iparaj.github.io/_pages/essays.md

 author_profile: true
 ---

-I invite people to predict the future.
-They get to choose a horizon (say 10 years, 20 years, ...) and pen down their thoughts.
-The idea is create a time capsule and look back in time when we reach there.
-(Of course if we are alive and the internet is still a thing)
+In this project, I invite people to predict the future by choosing a horizon (10, 20 years, etc.) and writing down their thoughts.
+It’s a time capsule to revisit when the future arrives — (of course if we're alive and the internet still exists!)

 [Work in progress]